-Yesterday you did two tiny things that were kindnesses to yourself that should be easy to keep doing and that should do nothing but contribute to your self worth.
-Eating even slightly better food is clearly an improvement, as is respecting yourself enough to want your space to reflect a healthy interior.
+Yesterday we did two tiny things that were kindnesses to ourselves that should be easy to keep doing, and doing it should do nothing but contribute to our self worth.
+Eating even slightly better food is clearly an improvement, as is respecting ourselves enough to want our space to reflect a healthy interior.

-Today we’ll add two more tiny things to your day.
+Today we’ll add two more tiny things to our day.
 These will often seem too small to matter to people but again, I remind people that buckets are filled with drops.
 Waiting for huge changes takes up a lifetime.
 Making small incremental ones is that slow and steady progress that wins this non-race called life.

-Maybe it’s bringing in high quality coffee for the staff machine so everyone is enjoying their morning just that little bit more.
+Maybe it’s bringing in high quality coffee for the staff machine so everyone is enjoying their morning java just that little bit more.
 Maybe it’s hanging a piece of art, or getting everyone involved in a charity.
 Some small positive change at work, that’s it.
-It can even be as small as you making sure you greet everyone with eye contact every day.
+It can even be as small as us making sure you greet everyone with eye contact every day.

 I saw a man in a suit stoop down and grab a paper cup in a parking lot and he threw it is in the trash on his way into the mall.

 My city has a million people in it.
 How amazing would it look here if every single day just half of those people managed to garbage 500,000 things–a day?
 I know I’m starting today.

-That would obviously add up to a huge difference.
-Even if you take out weekends, that’s 130 million pieces of trash.
-What would that weigh?
-Clearly that would matter right up until people were so used to it being cleaned that they never threw anything down in the first place.
+Those acts would create an effect in society right until people were so used to it being cleaned that they never threw anything down in the first place.
 In which case we can then shift our change-a-day energies to something else.

-It doesn’t matter what you choose –that’s the point, we’re all individuals and we’ll all do different things based on our own histories.
-But all of those actions done in your city and elsewhere are what adds up to a better world that’s easier to feel good about.
+It doesn’t matter what we choose –that’s the point, we’re all individuals and we’ll all do different things based on our own histories.
+But all of those actions done in our cities and elsewhere are what adds up to a better world that’s easier to feel good about.